arturadib/node-qt/README.md

 Node-Qt provides native bindings to the [Qt library](http://developer.qt.nokia.com/doc/qt-4.8/) as a [Node.js addon](http://nodejs.org/docs/latest/api/addons.html).
 The focus is on graphics and audio bindings; there is no need to duplicate the functionality of the Node API and its modules.

 We try to follow [Qt's API](http://developer.qt.nokia.com/doc/qt-4.8/) as closely as possible, but sometimes quirks are inevitable (for example, virtual methods that handle events are translated into callback setters).
 See the header files in `src/` for a list of available bindings, and comments in `.cc` files for possible API differences.

+For a translation of Qt's APIs into HTML5 APIs, see [Node-Five](http://github.com/arturadib/node-five).

 Supported platforms: **Mac OS X** | **Windows** | **Linux**